beacom/notes/mathematics.md

 This section draws heavily from Prelude to Calculus by Warren L. Rudd and Terry L. Shell.

 ### Integers
-Integers are all non-fractional values.
+Integers are all non-fractional values.\n
 ...-3, -2, -1, 0, 1, 2, 3...

 ### Natural Numbers